 - 1) Use the pushbutton extraction tool or similar tool to remove the pushbutton. - 2) Position the extraction tool's gripping tangs under the bezel's retention tabs on each side of the pushbutton. - 3) Squeeze the legs of the tool firmly with about 5 pounds of force and carefully pull the pushbutton out of the switch assembly.
-Do not remove the pushbutton bezel. - C. Receptacle Removal Procedure:
+Do not remove the pushbutton bezel.

+C. Receptacle Removal Procedure:

-Follow this procedure to separate the switch assembly to remove it from the glareshield or to re-install it.
+Follow this procedure in order to separate the switch assembly and remove it from or re-install it in the instrument panel or glareshield.
 You must have access the back of the receptacle to perform this procedure.
-Refer to the switch assembly removal procedure below if the switch is being removed from the glareshield.
+Refer to D. Switch Assembly Removal Procedure if removing the switch.